iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Metrics.md

 - The ratio of true positive predictions (TPs) to the total number of actual positive cases
 - Measures the correctly identified positive cases (TPs) from all the actual positive cases.
-- The cost of a False Negative (FN) is **high**. (e.g. Person is prone to COVID 19 but if the test result is negative it can be fatal.)
+- Recall is useful when the cost of a False Negative (FN) is high/risky. (e.g. Medical Diagnosis, Covid Test)
 - **FN:** The number of instances that were incorrectly classified as negative

 ![Recall](Image/Recall.png)